arXiv/arxiv-filemanager/_sources/architecture.rst.txt

 current default strategy is the :class:`.SynchronousCheckingStrategy`, which checks files one at a time.

-Note that :class:`.UploadedFile` has a property :attr:`.UploadedFile.is_checked`, which the checking strategy may use to avoid applying the same checks to a file more than once.
+Note that :class:`.UserFile` has a property :attr:`.UserFile.is_checked`, which the checking strategy may use to avoid applying the same checks to a file more than once.

 Database service
 ----------------
-The :mod:`.services.database` module provides the primary API for loading and storing the state of the :class:`.UploadWorkspace`.
+The :mod:`.services.database` module provides the primary API for loading and storing the state of the :class:`.Workspace`.
 The database itself (backed by MariaDB in production) stores the workspace metadata, including its status, readiness, lock state, and the disposition of all of its files.

-When a workspace is loaded via :func:`.database.retrieve`, a storage adapter (implementing :class:`.IStorageAdapter`) is instantiated based on the configuration of the app, and attached to the workspace as :attr:`.UploadWorkspace.storage`.
+When a workspace is loaded via :func:`.database.retrieve`, a storage adapter (implementing :class:`.IStorageAdapter`) is instantiated based on the configuration of the app, and attached to the workspace as :attr:`.Workspace.storage`.
 The workspace uses its storage adapter to carry out file operations.